goatshriek/stumpless/INSTALL.md

 cmake --build . --target all
 ```

-The type of build can be changed at configuation time by defining the
+The type of build can be changed at configuration time by defining the
 `CMAKE_BUILD_TYPE` symbol during configuration.

 ```sh